Heat Pump Refrigerant Leak: A Homeowner's Guide for BC

 How Do Professionals Find and Repair a Leak?

 Professionals use a systematic, multi-step process to accurately locate and permanently repair a refrigerant leak.
 This process ensures the root cause is fixed, preventing future refrigerant loss and protecting the compressor.
 It involves more than just a simple visual check, using advanced tools to pinpoint even the smallest "champagne" leaks.
+Learn more in our related guide: Heat Pump vs. Ductless Mini-Split vs. Central AC: Which.

 Here is the step-by-step process a certified technician follows:

 1. Initial Assessment: The technician discusses the symptoms with you and performs a visual inspection of the indoor and outdoor units, looking for obvious signs like oily residue or physical damage.
 2. Electronic Leak Detection: An electronic "sniffer" is the primary tool used.
 This handheld device is highly sensitive and will sound an alarm when it detects trace amounts of refrigerant gas, allowing the technician to zero in on the leak's general area.
 3. Soap Bubble Test: Once the general area is found, the technician will spray a special soap solution onto the suspected pipe, joint, or coil.
 If a leak is present, it will create visible bubbles, pinpointing the exact location of the breach.
 4. Pressurization and UV Dye: For very small or intermittent leaks, the technician may need to recover the remaining refrigerant and pressurize the system with inert nitrogen.
 This makes the leak easier to hear and find.
 In some cases, a UV dye is added to the system, which will escape with the refrigerant and become visible under a blacklight.
+Our article on Leak Detection and Repair in Coquitlam covers this topic in depth.
 5. The Repair: Once located, the leak is repaired.
 For a copper line, this usually involves brazing (a form of welding) the hole shut.
 For a faulty valve or seal, the component is replaced.
 6. Evacuation and Recharge: After the repair, the entire system is connected to a powerful vacuum pump.
 This removes all air and moisture, which are contaminants that can ruin a system.
 Finally, the technician recharges the heat pump with the exact amount of new, clean refrigerant specified by the manufacturer, measured by weight.

 This thorough process ensures a lasting repair and restores your heat pump to factory performance levels.
 It is a key part of our commitment to quality air quality and ventilation services.